Volunteer Mentorship Program

 • Has interpersonal skills, confident and is comfortable to speaking with study participants (i.e. patients)

-If you are interested in becoming a volunteer research assistant with Canada East Spine Centre, you may forward your CV to Dana El-Mughayyar at email@example.com.
+If this opportunity interests you, and you would like to become a volunteer research assistant with Canada East Spine Centre, you may forward your CV to Jill Kearney at firstname.lastname@example.org.